-- Model strategies for reading texts for example, skimming, scanning, reading on, using images, subheadings etc. - during whole-class sessions and in small groups.
+- Model strategies for reading texts for example, skimming, scanning, reading on, using images, subheadings etc. during whole-class sessions and in small groups.
 Be explicit in describing the strategies you are using as you model them.
 For example, draw reference links with arrows or mark textual clues in colour.
-Relate this to the lesson objectives and to the purpose for reading. - Use strategies which help to structure reading, such as DARTs (directed activities related to text).
+Relate this to the lesson objectives and to the purpose for reading.

+- Use strategies which help to structure reading, such as DARTs (directed activities related to text).
 These help pupils to access text and focus on the information they need.
+They also allow pupils' reading skills and needs to be assessed.
 DARTs should be used as part of interactive whole-class teaching and collaborative group and paired work so that pupils can try out their ideas orally.
-Examples of DARTs include: - sequencing;
+Examples of DARTs include:

+- sequencing;

+- prioritising;

-- matching pictures to text, such as matching pictures of tools and equipment to their names and uses - labels could also be made in pupils' first languages, if this is possible;
+- matching pictures to text, such as matching pictures of tools and equipment to their names and uses - the labels could also be in pupils' first languages if this is possible;

 - matching phrases to definitions;

-- matching examples of cause and effect;

 - filling in gaps in text;

 - the use of true/false statements;

 - matching concepts to examples;

-- sorting to determine which information is not needed for a piece of work;

-- matching visual clues with text.
+- using visual clues with text.